-Similarly, once the aggregate amount of Calculated Tranche Write-down Amounts related to Loan Group 2 (net of the aggregate amount of Calculated Tranche Write-up Amounts allocated to the Class 2B-H Reference Tranche) equals the initial Class Notional Amount of the Class 2B-H Reference Tranche, all additional Calculated Tranche Write-down Amounts for Loan Group 2 will be allocated, first, to the Class 2M-2 and Class 2M-2H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2; second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount for Loan Group 2; second, to the Class 2A-H Reference Tranche; in each case until the Class Notional Amount of each such Class is reduced to zero.
-Any Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class 2M-1 or Class 2M-2 Reference Tranches will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, and, in turn, investment losses to the related Noteholders.
+Similarly, once the aggregate amount of Calculated Tranche Write-down Amounts related to Loan Group 2 (net of the aggregate amount of Calculated Tranche Write-up Amounts allocated to the Class 2B-H Reference Tranche) equals the initial Class Notional Amount of the Class 2B-H Reference Tranche, all additional Calculated Tranche Write-down Amounts for Loan Group 2 will be allocated, first, to the Class 2M-2 and Class 2M-2H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2; second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount for Loan Group 2; and, third, to the Class 2A-H Reference Tranche; in each case until the Class Notional Amount of each such Class is reduced to zero.
+Any Calculated Tranche Writedown Amounts allocated to reduce the Class Notional Amount of the Class 2M-1 or Class 2M-2 Reference Tranches will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, and, in turn, investment losses to the related Noteholders.
+Moreover, since the Minimum Credit Enhancement Test for Group 2 is not satisfied on the Closing Date, any reductions in the Class 2M-2 and 2M-2H Reference Tranches or Class 2M-1 and Class 2M-1H Reference Tranches may further delay the Group 2 Subordinate Percentage from meeting the related Minimum Credit Enhancement Test and thus further delay the allocation of certain payments of principal to the Group 2 Notes.